rkyv/rkyv/book_src/faq.md

 ## How does rkyv handle endianness?

-rkyv supports little- and big-endian format.
+rkyv supports little- and big-endian formats.
 You can enable specific endiannesses with the `little_endian` and `big_endian` features, or default to little-endian byte ordering.

 ## Is rkyv cross-platform?